anshulltyagii/Sparkify/README.md

 ## Installation

-To get started with Infinet, follow these steps:
+To get started with Sparkify, follow these steps:

 1. Clone the repository